ArthDubey/MCQdistractors-Generating-semantically-similar-text/README.md

-# Generating semantially similar text
+# Generating semantically similar text
 This project aims to generate semantically and structurally similar text while keeping the context of the statement.
 - Major use of this could be generating 2 or more options for a given question and solution of a Multiple choice question.
 - Another major use could be suggesting alternative statements for a typed statement in an email or essay.